barryclark/jekyll-now/pages/study/buddhism/buddhism101.md

 - Explore resources to discover Buddhism
 - Provide guidance on creating one's journey into Buddhism

 **Motivations** - Discovering Buddhism is an individual journey.
-No two Buddhism have gone through the same.
+No two Buddhists have gone through the same.
 That's because Buddhism is a diverse and complex and still active domain of thought.
 As I was once a beginner myself, I tend to let people discover Buddhism on their own, not wanting to interfere with their journey.
 For that, this page proposed a couple of starting links to initiate that journey.
 Now, that being said, there are a couple of mistakes and wrong expectations that could be helpful to debug so you start without too many illusions or pre-conceptions or projections.
 This page will provide a couple of things to be aware of when you start your journey, and traps to avoid.

 ## What to be aware of